adamasimak13/jax_npu/README.md

  inference and training.

- We provide instructions on how to run
+ We provide instructions on how to run this project.